skhadem/3D-BoundingBox/README.md

 ```
 python Run.py
 ```
+>Note: This script expects images in `./Kitti/testing/image_2/` and corresponding projection matricies in `./Kitti/testing/calib/`.
+See [training](#training) for where to download data from.

 Press SPACE to process next image, and any other key to exit.
 This will visualize the 3d bounding box for all the images in Kitti/testing/.
 The image is passed through YOLOv3 pre-trained on the COCO dataset to make 2D bounding box detections, which is then